KankakeeCommunityCollege/foundation/_alumnis/jackie-montemayer.md

 **Why was KCC a good choice for you?**

 The small class sizes provided more individual attention from the professors.
 The college truly felt like a community that wanted me to succeed.
 There was student led organizations that I was able to join: TRIO, student council, and Phi Theta Kappa.
 I was also able to obtain a student worker position that worked around my class schedule.
 My first year at KCC, I was able to walk on to the softball team that received 3rd in the nation.
-KCC provides top notch professors, mentors, and couches.
+KCC provides top notch professors, mentors, and coaches.
 KCC set me up for success as I transferred to UIUC.

 **What advice would you give a student considering KCC?**